fulldecent/blog.phor.net/_posts/2023-05-19-Quasi fungible token.md

 1. **Like a parent**—trying to keep your kids safe
 2. **Like a victim**—trying to make somebody else liable for your losses
-3. **Like a truck driver**looking for a hole to drive your big truck through
+3. **Like a truck driver**—looking for a hole to drive your big truck through

 Today we've got our truck driving glasses on.